haiwen/seafile-admin-docs/manual/deploy/outlook_addin_config.md

 Second, add either the user credentials of an Seafile user with admin rights or the API-token of such a user.

-In the next step, create the index.php and copy&paste the php script:
+In the next step, create the `index.php` and copy&paste the php script:

 ```
-mkdir -p /var/www/outlook-sso/public
+mkdir /var/www/outlook-sso/public
 $ cd /var/www/outlook-sso/public
 $ nano index.php
 ```